-Available in six encoded colours and two complementary surface finishes – matt and glossy – the “Cromatica” collection brings out a sensitive and original reflection in the domination of pure colour.
+Available in six encoded colours, a background and two complementary surface finishes – matt and glossy – the “Cromatica” collection brings out a sensitive and original reflection in the domination of pure colour.
 The large porcelain stoneware glazed sheets are fields where the chromatic quotient in pastel shades, softly mixed together and rich in variations of intensity, comes through in a multiplication of apparently infinite shades.
 In addition to being kept in its large size, the sheet can also be cut down to smaller sizes, making it an open and versatile collection.

 CRITICAL TEXT BY DOMITILLA DARDI: “ANALOGIC, DIGITAL, CHROMATIC”.